What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 - To avoid burning through or warping thin aluminum, place it on a thick aluminum or copper workpiece.
 The thick metal will act as a heat sink and pull excessive heat.

 - It’s best to pass a straight bead or use a slight whipping forth and back technique when welding aluminum.
-Wide weaving beads are not recommended for aluminum.
+Wide weaving beads are not recommended for this metal.

 While the article is about welding, meaning melting the workpieces to fuse them, let’s see another way to bond aluminum that is much easier.